Leo-Corporation/LeoCorpLibrary-Web/documentation/Environment.md

 </details>

-This method allows you to get the curent UnixTime or the UnixTime of a specific date/time.
+This method allows you to get the current UnixTime or the UnixTime of a specific date/time.
 Returns a `int` value.

 It's in:
 ~~~ cs